murilo-bracero/technical-test-sbe/README.md

     card-loader
 ```

-If you are on Linux, you can replace `host.docker.internal` with `172.17.0.1`
+If you are on Linux, you can replace `host.docker.internal` with `172.17.0.1` or `172.17.0.2` depending on which docker network you are using.

 ### Using NodeJS locally